What will therapy do for me?

 Please contact your therapist directly as soon as possible to let him or her know you will not be at the scheduled appointment.
 Therapist contact information can be found here.

 FSCG Late Cancellation Policy: Client agrees to reimburse FSCG $50 for any session which I cancel or reschedule without 24 hours notice or for which I fail to arrive.
 Insurance companies will not pay for late cancellations or missed appointments.
 FSCG may be able to reschedule appointments within the same week to avoid charging, however it is not a guarantee.
 To avoid charge, please call before the 24 hour limit.

 If school closings have or are occurring in the area, please contact your therapist directly to find out if your scheduled appointment will take place.
 It is up to the discretion of each individual therapist whether they will hold sessions.
 If you are uncomfortable driving in the weather, please contact your therapist as soon as possible to cancel/reschedule your appointment.

-Having two office locations in Coon Rapids (Anoka County) and Cambridge (Isanti County) allows our therapists to serve more effectively in these regions.
+Having two office locations in Coon Rapids (Anoka County), Cambridge (Isanti County), Cloquet (Carlton County), Moose Lake (Carlton County), and Hinckley (Pine County) allows our therapists to serve more effectively in these regions.